Proof of Funds for a Study Visa from India (2026): How Much Money You Must Show

 Parents' income tax returns that match the savings shown

-Gift money backed by a notarised gift deed and the giver's own proof
+Gift money backed by a notarised gift deed and the giver's proof

 Officers doubt this